GreyCosSil/GreyCosSil/README.md

 ### Hi there 👋

+#- 🔭 I’m currently working on XP INC as a Data Engineer;
+#- 😺😽🐈 I have 3 Cats.

 <!--
 **GreyCosSil/GreyCosSil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.